What Does Elephant Meat Taste Like? [Is It Legal To Eat?]

 Moreover, the ivory trade has also decimated elephant populations and led to hundreds of thousands of these beautiful creatures being killed over the years so that their tusks could be turned into ornaments and pseudo-medicine.

 These factors have led to a large decrease in the number of elephants present throughout the world.
-Moreover, in some parts of the world where they once used to roam, these creatures have now gone totally extinct.
+Moreover, these creatures have become extinct in some parts of the world where they once roamed.

 Lastly, it is also worth noting that elephants are not farmed and cannot be due to the long time needed for them to reproduce.
 Moreover, wild elephants are more valuable as tourist attractions than they are as meat.
-For these reasons, it is not possible to legally be able to eat this animal.
-Moreover, we would not recommend it either considering the fact that alternatives like beef, chicken, and lamb all taste much better and are easier (and more legal) to find.
+For these reasons, it is not possible to eat this animal legally.
+It is not recommended either, considering that alternatives like beef, chicken, and lamb taste much better and are more economical.

 Final Verdict

-It can be noted that elephants, as majestic and cool as they are, do not make for good food as they are not particularly tasty when cooked.
-This is down to the fact that they taste like much more gamier deer which makes their meat unpalatable to the vast majority of people.
+It can be noted that elephants, as majestic and incredible as they are, do not make for good food as they are not particularly tasty when cooked.
+This is because they taste like extremely gamy deer, making their meat unpalatable to most people.

-Additionally, even if someone is able to make an edible dish out of them, that is only by using a plethora of other ingredients to mask the meat itself.
+Additionally, even if someone were able to make an edible dish out of elephant meat, that would only be done by using lots of other ingredients to mask the meat itself.

-Furthermore, the stringent laws making consumption of elephants illegal also pose a severe challenge to anyone wishing to consume this creature.
-At worst, you could be looking at a huge fine or even potential jail time for having tried out a steak that was not even particularly tasty.
+Lastly, the stringent laws making the consumption of elephants illegal also pose a severe challenge to anyone wishing to consume this meat.
+At worst, you could be looking at a huge fine or even potential jail time for trying a steak that was not even particularly good tasting.